Community Service Group on Seagrass Ecosystem Management in the coastal Area of Laikang Village, Takalar Regency

 How to Cite

 Hamsiah, hamsiah, asmidar, A., Kasmawati, K., & Damis, D. (2026).
-Pkm Seafood Ecosystem Management Group On The Coast Of Laikang Village, Takalar Regency.
+Community Service Group on Seagrass Ecosystem Management in the coastal Area of Laikang Village, Takalar Regency.
 MALLOMO: Journal of Community Service, 6(2), 1033-1041. https://doi.org/10.55678/mallomo.v6i2.2836

 Section